hmc-sysadmin/labs/logs_backups.md

 Complete the following steps to enable somone else to store their logs on your
 machine:

-1. The syslogd program needs the -r flag enabled, to tell it to listen for log events on the network.
+1. For remote logging, syslogd needs to run with the -r flag enabled, which tells the program to listen for log events on the network.
 You can set this flag on the command line when you start sysklogd (like this: `syslogd -r`) but this is not permanent and requires you to kill syslogd and then start it